 Your immersion in nature in Gaspésie would not be complete without a visit to the new Percé UNESCO Global Geopark, which combines the discovery of geology with thrills and adventures.
 In Grand-Métis, be sure to stop at the Reford Gardens to enjoy moments of pure delight among some 3000 species and varieties of plants, which are well adapted to the salty air of the St. Lawrence.

 The more adventurous can enjoy exceptional experiences during guided or self-guided river excursions.
 For example, Nature Aventure and Cime Aventure offer paddling adventures of all kinds on the Matapédia and Bonaventure rivers, respectively.
 You can take advantage of a range of services, from guided excursions with equipment provided to shuttle services between launch and exit points.
-Recognized as the first long-distance hiking route (GR®) in North America in 2015, the International Appalachian Trail – Québec (IAT-QC) is an extension of the legendary Appalachian Trail, which stretches from Georgia across the Eastern United States to Maine.
-The IAT-QC crosses the entire Gaspé Peninsula from Matapédia to Forillon, offering many opportunities for hikes on various segments of this 650-km (400-mi.) trail.
+Canyoning, which involves swimming and sliding down natural waterslides, is another way to explore the region’s waterways.
+Call on the experienced guides at Griffon Aventure or Eskamer Aventure to fully enjoy this original experience!
+Recognized as the first long-distance hiking route (GR®) in North America in 2015, the International Appalachian Trail – Québec (IAT-QC) is an extension of the legendary Appalachian Trail, which stretches from Georgia across the Eastern United States all the way to Maine.
+The IAT-QC crosses the entire Gaspé Peninsula from Matapédia to Forillon, offering many opportunities for hikes on various sections of this 650-km (400-mi.) trail.

 Culture and discoveries